masalinas/doc-spark-minikube/README.md

-we must add this entrance in the hosts file to create a static dns resolution from 127.0.0.1 to spark-kubernetes dns controlled by the ingress controller inside kubernetes
+we must add this entrance in the hosts file to create a static dns resolution from 127.0.0.1 to spark-kubernetes dns controlled by the ingress controller inside kubernetes Also we must create a tunnel from localhost to minikube cluster after it.

 ```sh
 $ echo "127.0.0.1 spark-kubernetes" | sudo tee -a /etc/hosts